microbit-foundation/pxt-microbit-ml/docs/ml_on_event_start.md

 # on ML start

 Start an [event handler](/reference/event-handler) (part of the program that will run when something happens).
-This handler works when when the ML model’s estimated action changes to the action you select.
+This handler works when the ML model’s estimated action changes to the action you select.

 ```sig
 ml.onStart(ml.event.Unknown, function () {